ysriv/Codebusters/README.md

 # Challenges
-Being novel to these kind of tasks, our team came across various challenges including GUI, implementation of Google Login etc
+Being novel to these kind of tasks, our team came across various challenges including GUI, implementation of Google Login etc.
+It is a work in progress.